-(2) The Issuer shall inform Oslo Børs that a corporate action as mentioned in the first paragraph is to be carried out no later than 14:00 hours on the Trading Day before it is carried out.
-If it the completion cannot be carried out outside the trading hours of Euronext Growth Oslo, Oslo Børs will consider whether it is necessary to impose a trading suspension in the Issuer's Shares throughout the Trading Day on which the action comes into effect.

-(3) Norwegian Issuers must send an updated certificate of registration to Oslo Børs immediately, and in any case no later than 08:15 hours on the first Trading Day after the corporate action is registered as coming into effective.
+- (2) If the completion cannot be carried out outside the trading hours of Euronext Growth Oslo, Oslo Børs will consider whether it is necessary to impose a trading suspension in the Issuer's Shares throughout the Trading Day on which the action comes into effect. - (3) Norwegian Issuers must send an updated certificate of registration to Oslo Børs immediately, and in any case no later than 08:15 hours on the first Trading Day after the corporate action is registered as effective.
 The fourth paragraph provides information in this regard for foreign Issuers.

-The updated certificate of registration must be sent to the Market Surveillance and Administration Department of Oslo Børs at ma@oslobors.no.
+The updated certificate of registration must be sent to the Market Surveillance and Administration

+Department of Oslo Børs at ma@oslobors.no.

 (4) Foreign Issuers must produce a legal opinion from an independent external attorney addressed to Oslo Børs which confirms that the corporate action as mentioned in the first paragraph is validly and properly carried out and that the Shares are validly and legally issued, fully paid-up and properly registered with the relevant register or equivalent body, and which states the size of the Issuer's new share capital and the total number of Shares issued.
-If the Issuer is incorporated in a jurisdiction where that issues, as substantiated to Oslo Børs, is satisfied that a document equivalent to the Issuer registration certificate issued for Norwegian Issuers by the Register of Business Enterprises is issued, Oslo Børs may consent to such a document covering the matters mentioned being produced presented instead that covers the matters mentioned in place of a legal opinion from an attorney.
+If the Issuer is incorporated in a jurisdiction that issues, as substantiated to Oslo Børs, a document equivalent to the Issuer registration certificate issued for Norwegian Issuers by the Register of Business Enterprises, Oslo Børs may consent to such a document covering the matters mentioned being presented instead of a legal opinion from an attorney.
 The legal opinion, alternatively the document equivalent to the said Issuer registration certificate, shall be sent to Oslo Børs immediately and in any case no later than 08:15 hours on the first Trading Day after the corporate action has been carried out.

-An extract from a register can only be used in situations where documents are issued that are equivalent to a Norwegian company registration certificate are issued, i.e. which are subject to the same control of ver legal validity as is carried out by the Register of Business Enterprises and with the same legal effect that results from the registration of changes to the share capital by Norwegian public limited companies and Norwegian private limited companies.
-Oslo Børs has approved that a the form of confirmation document mentioned in the final sentence can be accepted for companies registered in Sweden, Denmark and the Faroe Isles.
+An extract from a register can only be used in situations where documents that are equivalent to a Norwegian company registration certificate are issued, i.e. which are subject to the same control of legal validity as is carried out by the Register of Business Enterprises and with the same legal effect that results from the registration of changes to the share capital by Norwegian public limited companies and Norwegian private limited companies.
+Oslo Børs has approved that a document mentioned in the final sentence can be accepted for companies registered in Sweden, Denmark and the Faroe Isles.